Tips on Choosing Suspension Parts

 If you notice that your 4×4 is leaning into the turns, you may need to consider one of the 4×4 suspension kits that are available.
 An anti-roll suspension kit has a stiffer, thicker sway bar, which keeps your vehicle flatter in the turns.

-Along with 4WD wheels, a new set of springs can raise or lower your vehicle’s height.
+Along with ford ranger mags, a new set of springs can raise or lower your vehicle’s height.
 Lowered springs cause a vehicle’s centre of gravity to lower, which can significantly improve handling.
 Upgraded springs may be substantially stiffer than the stock ones, and they should be installed by a pro because of the specialised tools involved.

 When adding other Ford Ranger accessories Australia, consider installing new shocks.
 Changing your spring height will put additional pressure on your shocks, so it’s important to install a set that can stand up to the extra compression.
 If you leave your stock shocks on, they’ll wear out a lot faster.